-New for 2002
+< New for 2003

-The University is constructing a new senior residence consisting of 150 beds for apartment-style living.
+The University is constructing a new senior residence consisting of 158 beds for apartment-style living.
 Most apartments consist of four single bedrooms sharing a full kitchen and living room as well as two full baths.
-Laundry and storage facilities are also included in each apartment.
+Laundry facilities are available on each floor.
 Students participate in a minimum meal plan.
 Policies and procedures reflect a senior student lifestyle.